Volunteers

 All About Volunteering

-Each season the club hosts at least three major swim meets.
+Each season the club typically hosts four swim meets.
 These swim meets are one of our largest fundraising activities.
 With the Canada Games Pool and a great competition committee we are capable of raising $40,000-$60,000 per season (approximately $400 per swimmer).
-To ensure we run successful meets that will guarantee us this revenue we need every member to participate in running the meets.
-We need a minimum of 60 - 80 volunteers per session (meet sessions range from 1-6 depending on the meet level).
-We are quickly becoming a hot spot for quality competition.
+To ensure we can run successful meets, we need every member to participate by volunteering at the meets.
+We need anywhere from 60-90 volunteers per session, with our larger meets requiring over 450 volunteers for the meet.
+We are proud to host high quality meets and are quickly becoming a hot spot for quality competition.
 Please help us develop our team pride in offering the finest meets in Canada and at the same time keep our costs of swimming to a minimum!

 How will volunteering benefit my child?